STEGAVAULT/stegafree/README.md

 ```
 ✅  photo.png    →  Safe, works perfectly
-❌  photo.jpg    →  Will DESTROY your hidden message
+✅️. photo.jpg    →  Will DESTROY your hidden message
 ❌  photo.webp   →  Will DESTROY your hidden message
 ```

-JPEG and WebP compress images by slightly changing pixel colours to save space.
+WEBP compress images by slightly changing pixel colours to save space.
-This **destroys** the hidden bits. **Always use PNG.**
+This **destroys** the hidden bits. **Always use PNg and JPEG

 ---